European Anti-Fraud Office

-OLAF achieves its mission by conducting, in full independence, internal and external investigations.
-It coordinates the activities of its anti-fraud partners in the Member States in the fight against fraud.
-OLAF supplies EU member states with the necessary support and technical know-how to help them in their anti-fraud activities.
+OLAF independently conducts internal and external administrative investigations.
+It coordinates the activities of its anti-fraud partners in the Member States.
+OLAF supplies EU member states with the necessary support and technical knowledge to help them in their anti-fraud activities.
 It contributes to the design of the anti-fraud strategy of the European Union, and takes the necessary initiatives to strengthen the relevant legislation.

-OLAF conducts administrative investigations.
-It has no judicial powers to oblige national law enforcement authorities to act on its follow-up recommendations.
+OLAF has no judicial powers to oblige national law enforcement authorities to act on its follow-up recommendations.

 Legal basis

 Regulation No 883/2013, governing the work of OLAF, entered into force on 1 October 2013.
 This Regulation builds on the experience gained by OLAF since its creation.
 It provides a clear statutory basis that codifies past practice and reinforces the effectiveness of OLAF's investigative activities.
 The Regulation also sets the basis for a better exchange of information between OLAF and its partners.

 Structure

 OLAF has a hybrid status.
 On the one hand, it is a Directorate General of the European Commission, under the responsibility of the Vice-President in charge of Budget and Human Resources.
 On the other hand, it is independent for its investigative activities.

 OLAF has a staff of about 420: police, customs and legal experts from the member states of the European Union (EU).

 Salla Saastamoinen is the Acting Director-General of the European Anti-Fraud Office, having assumed the position on 1 October 2025.
 She succeeded Ville Itälä, who served as Director-General from 2018 to 2025.